Shop Floor Automations YouTube Transcriptions

 Add USB to Any RS232 CNC Machine: Eliminate floppy disks, PCMCIA cards, or manual data entry methods of CNC communication by adding USB to any machine, any brand, with our USB Connect solutions.
 Let Shop Floor Automations provide you with this simple, easy to connect, easy to use, flexible system to transfer your CNC programs to your machines.
 This eliminates the downtime resulting from failing floppy disks, or disk drives, that no longer read the CNC programs that you spent hours to create!

-Improve Machine Uptime and Productivity: Every minute on the shop floor counts toward profitability and increased production.
-If you could eliminate downtime and provide operators, shop managers, and mid- management with real-time dashboards along with historical reports and charts, everyone becomes accountable.
+Machine Monitoring Benefits: Every minute on the shop floor counts toward profitability and increased production.
+If you could eliminate downtime and provide operators, shop managers, and mid-management with real-time dashboards along with historical reports and charts, everyone becomes accountable.
 Shop Floor Automations provides Predator or Scytec machine monitoring and data collection systems to deliver measurable cycle times, spindle utilization and why CNC machines are idle.

 We offer cloud-based CNC monitoring systems starting at $45 per month as well as on-premise solutions that run on SQL or Oracle and can be deployed in weeks.
 We can also make magic with solutions like MT Connect and a simple MDC adapter.
 If you want to replace a paper system or whiteboards, or are just looking to learn more about how we can help you, contact us!

-Organize Important Data with Real-Time Machine Monitoring: What is real-time machine monitoring and why is it important?
+Real-Time Machine Monitoring Data to Implement OEE: What is real-time machine monitoring and why is it important?
 Every day, there are large amounts of data generated by the machines just waiting to be collected.
 Such as feed rates, spindle speeds, downtime, part counts, and more.
 Collecting and analyzing this data by hand can be tedious and does not provide immediate feedback.

 Real-time machine monitoring allows management to instantly identify throughout issues, as they happen.
 You can receive notifications via email or text to keep the machine running!
 The advantage of software-based machine monitoring is it collects and organizes important business data digitally while providing real-time analysis and notifications.